 Community Morning Tea in Honour of the Governor of Queensland and Mrs de Jersey

-It is an absolute pleasure that you have taken time to join Kaye and me here this afternoon, on what is our first visit to Bundaberg since my being sworn in as your Governor nearly two months ago.
+It is an absolute pleasure that you have taken your time to join Kaye and me here this morning.

-I at once pay my respects to the Taribelang Bunda, Gooreng Gooreng and Gurang peoples, whose traditional connection to the area around Bundaberg goes back thousands of years.
+I at once pay my respects to the Gimuy Waluburra Yidinji and Yirrganydji peoples, whose traditional connection to the area around Cairns goes back thousands of years.